Ph: 00971 4313 2843

 • Make sure the jeweller is using calibrated electronic jewellery scales to weigh the diamonds he/she is showing you.
 Check this measured carat against the carat that is on the laboratory certificate.

-around its middle and therefore look smaller in diameter than what it should.
+• Ask the jeweller what his/her opinion of the cut of the diamond is.
+A poorly cut diamond may hold its weight around its middle and therefore look smaller in diameter than what it should.
 In effect you will be paying more for a diamond that doesn’t look as big.

 The Other 3 Cs